 When I was a junior officer in the Royal Australian Navy (RAN), I had the privilege of serving in one of the Navy’s, now decommissioned, destroyers.
 My primary role on-board was as one of the ‘Officers of the Watch’ responsible for the safe navigation and control of the ship.
-On the bridge, I led a small team of 4-6 people but held, on behalf of the Captain, overall responsibility for the safety of a crew of over 300.
-Not bad for a 26 year old.
+On the bridge, I led a small team of 4-6 people.
+On behalf of the Captain, I had overall responsibility for the safety of a crew of over 300.
+Not bad for a 26-year-old.

 One of the most significant lessons I learned during my two years on board came from the Captain during his welcome chat with the new officers.
 The message was simple and one I have tried to live by since; if your team know their job they will want to show you they can do it.
 If they don’t know how to do something, then they will try and hide in the background.

-This was never more evident than on days we would do damage control training on board.
-At sea, the threat of fire or flood is always present and training to counter these threats is key.
+This behaviour was never more evident than on days we would do damage control training.
+At sea, the threat of fire or flood is always present and training to counter these threats is critical.
 There are many pieces of equipment on board to help do this from pumps and breathing apparatus to timber, saws and mallets.
 In a time of crisis, you want your team to know how to use that equipment quickly, safely and in the right manner.
-In one form or another, training, would occur daily.
+In one form or another, training would occur daily.

 On one particular day, the whole crew was conducting training.
 There were various pieces of firefighting equipment set up at positions around the ship and groups of sailors were moving between them at timed intervals.
 Experts would demonstrate how a piece of equipment would work and then let the team have a go under supervision and instruction.
 It was at a station set up to teach the operation of a fire pump that I noticed three things:

 - First, the sailors who knew what to do, either because they had done it before or had a knack for it, stepped up and gave it a go.